Murder of Michaela McAreavey: Aftermath

-A new investigation team was set up in August 2012 to start an inquiry.
-Thirty-eight people were interviewed, 68 witnesses participated in a reconstruction of the circumstances of the murder and 350 DNA samples were sent to a laboratory in France.
-On 27 December 2012, the police submitted a report to the Director of Public Prosecutions (DPP) in which a suspect was named.
+A new investigation team was established in August 2012.
+Thirty-eight people were interviewed, 68 witnesses took part in a reconstruction of events, and 350 DNA samples were sent to a laboratory in France.
+On 27 December 2012, police submitted a report to the Director of Public Prosecutions naming a suspect.

 In August 2015, after lodging a case against the Legends Hotel, John and his relatives received nearly 65 million rupees (equivalent to about £1.6 million pounds sterling).
 McAreavey's legal representative, Dick Ng Sui Wa, said that the two parties had reached the confidential settlement through mediation.

-In November 2015, John married again, to Tara Brennan, with the blessing of the Harte family.
-In August 2020, he reported that the Mauritian government had said it had launched a new inquiry into his wife's death, though he questioned its timing, since it coincided with his criticism of Liverpool FC's new commercial partnership with Mauritius.
-In June 2021, the Mauritian government agreed to re-examine the murder investigation.
+In September 2016, John married Tara Brennan, with the blessing of the Harte family.
+They have two children.

+In August 2020, John said that the Mauritian government had informed him of a new inquiry into his wife's murder, though he questioned its timing, noting that it coincided with his criticism of Liverpool FC's commercial partnership with Mauritius.
+In June 2021, the Mauritian government agreed to re-examine the investigation.

-On 1 October 2021, star witness and former suspect Raj Theekoy was reported to be missing.
-On 3 October 2021, his body was found on a vacant plot of land at Beau Plateau, near Goodlands.
-Although it was rumoured that he committed suicide by hanging, police officers from the Scene of Crime Office (SOCO) were carrying out further investigation.
+On 1 October 2021, former suspect and key witness Raj Theekoy was reported missing.
+His body was found on 3 October on a vacant plot of land at Beau Plateau, near Goodlands.
+Although it was rumoured that he had died by suicide, officers from the Scene of Crime Office continued their inquiries.

-The MCIT arrested 39-year old former watchman Dassen Narayen again on 29 March 2022, after new evidence emerged.
-Charges against Narayen had previously been dropped in 2013 after he had claimed to have been tortured by police.
+The MCIT arrested former hotel watchman Dassen Narayen again on 29 March 2022 after new evidence emerged.
+Charges against him had previously been dropped in 2013 after he alleged that he had been tortured by police.

-During a press conference held in April 2022 the lawyers of suspect Sandeep Moonea stated that John should be considered the main suspect.
-Lawyers Ravi Rutnah, Neelkanth Dulloo and Sanjeev Teeluckdharry planned to request an arrest warrant against him to enable further questioning.
+At a press conference in April 2022, lawyers for Sandeep Moonea stated that John McAreavey should be considered the main suspect and said they intended to seek an arrest warrant to allow further questioning.

-Despite his failure to elucidate Michaela McAreavey's murder after being appointed as the chief investigator in 2017, retired police Superintendent Daniel Monvoisin was brought back from retirement to the Mauritius Police Force as special adviser for "high-profile cases".
+Despite having failed to resolve the case after being appointed chief investigator in 2017, retired police superintendent Daniel Monvoisin was brought back from retirement as a special adviser on "high-profile cases".

-In November 2025, ahead of the 15th anniversary of McAreavey's death, Tánaiste Simon Harris met with members of her family, including her widower John, to reaffirm Ireland's commitment to supporting the investigation.
-The meeting included discussion of renewed diplomatic engagement with Mauritian and UK authorities, and an offer of technical assistance from the Police Service of Northern Ireland.
+In November 2025, ahead of the 15th anniversary of McAreavey's death, Tánaiste Simon Harris met members of her family, including her widower John, to reaffirm Ireland's commitment to supporting the investigation.
+Discussions included renewed diplomatic engagement with Mauritian and UK authorities and an offer of technical assistance from the Police Service of Northern Ireland.